Live, Work & Travel in France

 Lastly, we reach into our folder marked 'Spammers' to find Speaking Agency.
 Maybe the left hand doesn't know what the right hand is doing but we don't care much for them ignoring our requests to stop abusing our job board and have banned them from using our free advertising service altogether.
 They claim to have lots of vacancies so perhaps you will get on better with them than we do.
+Be My Nounou, who offer babysitting jobs in Paris, are a better option.
 Try also Les Petite Bilingues.

 Other Ways to Work in France

 The Local is firmly in your corner when hunting for work in France with a job search and articles such as The jobs in France where you don't need French, Top Ten: Dream jobs in France for expats, and Working in Paris: Making a career out of odd jobs.